 The Blazy module can be installed with Composer by running the following command:

-composer require drupal/blazy.
+composer require drupal/blazy, then enabling the Blazy module.
+(Media module is required.)
 The module provides global configuration settings, field formatters, Views formatters, and a CKEditor filter.

-After the module is enabled with Drush or through the UI, you can find its configuration form via the Manage administration menu at Administration > Configuration > Media > Blazy (/admin/config/media/blazy).
+Install the Blazy UI module to access the configuration form via the Manage administration menu at Administration > Configuration > Media > Blazy (/admin/config/media/blazy).
 This form provides some global configuration options, such as the option to enable Blazy for responsive image styles.

 To use Blazy with your content, you would want to use it in one of 3 possible applications: